 Besides our research seminars, we also organise a reading seminar.
-Here postdocs and PhD students present papers they have read, in an informal atmosphere.
+Sometimes we have a theme, in which we attempt to understand an important theory.
+Alternatively, people students present papers they have read, in an informal atmosphere.
 The goal is to broaden everyone’s expertise, and to make it easier to stay on top of recent developments in a range of subjects.

 The schedule for this term is below; when a title is a link clicking it will take you to an abstract.
 The list of previous reading seminars is also available.

 The reading seminar this term will study the Seiberg-Witten equations on 4-manifolds and their application to symplectic topology via J-holomorphic curves.
 The ultimate goal is to understand Taubes’s work on the equivalence between Seiberg-Witten invariants and Gromov-Witten invariants for symplectic 4-manifolds.

 The schedule will appear here as soon as it has been arranged.

 Latest news for the reading seminar

 - Microlocal sheaf theory and symplectic topology IV, 6th December - The next talk in the reading seminar on microlocal sheaf theory and symplectic geometry will take place on 6th December at 9h30, in the Salle de Profs.
 The speaker will be Roman, who will continue his introduction to sheaves.

 - Microlocal sheaves and symplecitc topology 3 - The next reading seminar in our series on Microlocal sheaves and symplectic topology will take place on Tuesday November 29th, from 9h30 to around 10h30.
 The talk will take place in the Salle de Profs, on the 9th floor of building NO. The speaker is Roman Golovko, who will talk on “An introduction to sheaves”. […]